-These models will be used within different environments for interactive content creation, dedicated to specific applications.
-More precisely, four main fields will be addressed:
+These models are used within different environments for interactive content creation, dedicated to specific applications.
+More precisely, three main research topics are addressed:

 - Shape design: We aim to develop intuitive tools for designing and editing 3D shapes, from arbitrary ones to shapes that obey application-dependent constraints – such as, for instance, being developable for surfaces aimed at representing objects made of cloth or of paper.